nswaswaJim/oahuv1/middleridge.md

 <p><img src="../oahuv1/images/middleridge/olympustrail.JPG" height="300px" alt="Ridgeline from Middle Ridge Trail to Mt.
 Olympus"/></p>

-Before descending the  clouds lifted a bit, another pano vid.
+Before descending the  clouds lifted a bit, calling for another pano vid.
 Waianae range is visible in the distance at the end of this clip:

 <video width="640" height="480" controls>
 <source src="../oahuv1/images/middleridge/panovid.webm" type="video/webm">
   Your browser does not support the video tag.
 </video>

+The route down was, technically, same as route up but in reverse.
+Mentally, however, was completely different:  I love this trail!
+It challenged me to turn back.
+I did not.
+I re

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODkxNTIyNTQsLTE4Mzk3NDI4NTIsLT
-MzODM3MDY2OCwxMjg1NjM1ODY2LDUxNjk5Njg1NiwtMTg2NTky
-NTY0MywtMTI4NjQ3ODk3LDE2NjM3MTIwNDksMTg2NDMzMDk0Ni
-wtNzMwMDAwMzAyXX0=
+eyJoaXN0b3J5IjpbLTQ5NjQ3NDAwMiwtMTgzOTc0Mjg1MiwtMz
+M4MzcwNjY4LDEyODU2MzU4NjYsNTE2OTk2ODU2LC0xODY1OTI1
+NjQzLC0xMjg2NDc4OTcsMTY2MzcxMjA0OSwxODY0MzMwOTQ2LC
+03MzAwMDAzMDJdfQ==
 -->